devatiq/abcbiz-addons/README.md

 - My Account
 - Product BreadCrumb

-### Why Choose ABCBiz Addons?
+### Why Choose PrimeKit Addons?
-With **[ABCBiz Addons](https://abcbizaddons.com/)**, you’ll access a treasure trove of design options, enhancing your creativity and saving time.
+With **[PrimeKit Addons](https://abcbizaddons.com/)**, you’ll access a treasure trove of design options, enhancing your creativity and saving time.
 Our widgets are feature-rich, user-friendly, and regularly updated to ensure compatibility with the latest WordPress and Elementor versions.
 Plus, our dedicated support team is always ready to assist you with any queries or issues.
-Elevate your web design experience and unlock boundless possibilities with **ABCBiz Addons**.
+Elevate your web design experience and unlock boundless possibilities with **PrimeKit Addons**.

 ## Frequently Asked Questions